datalayer-examples/jupyterlab-extensions-example/docs/test-integration.md

 > All commands are assumed to be executed from the root directory

-- [ ] TODO Add more integration tests
+- [ ] TODO Add more integration tests.

 To create tests, the easiest way is to use the code generator tool of playwright: